dipdowel/assemblyscript-parcel-project-templates-codument/template-node-basic/README.md

+# TODO: Write a proper README for the Node project template

-# Your starting point for a new AssemblyScript / WASM web project
+# Your starting point for a new AssemblyScript / WASM NodeJS project
 - This is a template for AssemblyScript projects that use [Parcel](https://parceljs.org/) as a bundler.
 - The template allows to have a working AssemblyScript web project up and running very quickly.
 - Here's a [demo](https://wasm.codument.com/basic/) of the template project compiled.